Kurnool district in the state of Andhra Pradesh.

 The main problems affecting children in India are high mortality rates and morbidity.
 Especially in rural areas.
 Several investigations have found that approximately 40% of child deaths occur in children under 5 years of age from diseases that can be ultimately related to malnutrition.

-The consumption of meat, fish, milk products and cereals are low due to the high prices of the food.
-It can be 1 to 3 times a month.
+The consumption of meat, fish, milk products and cereals are low due to the high prices of the food - It might be only 1 to 3 times a month.

-To improve the health of children, pregnant and lactating women of the Adoni area by providing supplements of high nutritional value.
+To improve the health of children, pregnant women and lactating mothers of the Adoni area by providing supplements of high nutritional value.

 The supplement will consist of daily doses of a nutritional beverage made of local cereal (ragi) and cane sugar (jaggery) and boiled eggs three times a week.

 This food will be prepared and delivered by the Community Health Workers to the community food halls.
 And together with the Health Coordinators, they will monitor the evolution of the beneficiaries.

-2019: The organization attended an average of 1,010 persons a month from marginalized and impoverished sectors of the community:·
+2019: The organization attended an average of 1,010 people a month from marginalized and impoverished sectors of the community:·

 - 675 children between 0 and 5 years old